rohangawhade/React-Chat-App/README.md

 # About

-React-Chat-App is a react application developed for users to chat.
+React-Chat-App is a react application developed for users to chat in one place.
 Inorder to chat, the user must Signin first.

 ### You can try the application here: [Chat-App](https://chat-app-be6ce.web.app/)